Skip to content

 julia

-A circuit stores the Operations being applied to the qubits in a lattice.
-For more information see Circuits.
-To construct a lattice object, call a constructor, e.g.,
+A circuit encapsulates the operations applied to the qubits within a given geometry.
+For more information, see Circuits.

 julia